CBP Binding Ruling Requests — Certainty Before Your Goods Arrive

 When Is a Ruling Worth Pursuing?

 Not every import transaction requires a binding ruling.
-For straightforward classifications with well-established precedent, the existing body of rulings and informed compliance publications may provide sufficient guidance.
+For straightforward classifications with well-established precedent, the existing body of rulings and CBP’s informed compliance publications may provide sufficient guidance.
 But a ruling request is especially valuable when:

 - The classification of your merchandise is ambiguous or could reasonably fall under more than one HTSUS heading

-- You are importing a new or novel product that has no clear precedent
+- You are importing a new or novel product that has no clear precedent in CBP’s rulings database

 - Significant duty savings depend on how a classification, valuation, or origin question is resolved